 Ingredients

 Vegetables.
 Use vegetables that are in season for you and customise to your preferences.
-I used Bok choy, red pepper and brown onion.
+I used Bok choy, capsicum and brown onion - but I also remove the bok choy from my black pepper chicken and just add more capsicum.

 Brown sugar.
 Balances out the savoury and spicy notes.
-Maple syrup or coconut sugar could sub in a pinch.
+Maple syrup or coconut sugar could sub in a pinch but aren't as typical in this style of dish.

 Please check the recipe card for full list of ingredients and quantity.
 See below for substitutions and variations.

 Step 1: Wrap the tofu in paper towels, pop something heavy on top, and let it drain for 10-15 mins.
-Then cube it.
+Then cube it or break into pieces.

 Step 2: In a small bowl, mix soy sauce, oyster sauce (or veg version), white wine vinegar, brown sugar, and freshly cracked black pepper.